yesimhard/Hard-Optimize/README.md

   1. Simply download and extract the zip file to any location on your PC
   2. Run `HardOptimize.exe` as Administrator (right-click and select "Run as Administrator")
-  3. No installation required - the application is completely portable; Installation of .NET 7.0 (for development) may be necessary if not already installed on your system.
+  3. No installation required - the application is completely portable; Installation of .NET 8.0 (for development) may be necessary if not already installed on your system.
+  4. Keep the update_metadata in the folder for automatic update checking

   ## System Requirements